Resources / Templates

 Frequently asked questions

-Match the cadence to the client's CRA-assigned GST/HST reporting frequency, usually monthly or quarterly.
-Anchoring the job to the filing period ensures reconciliations are complete before the return is due.
+Match the cadence to the client's CRA-assigned GST/HST reporting period (annual, quarterly, or monthly depending on the client's revenue).
+Anchoring the bookkeeping job to that filing period ensures reconciliations are complete before the return is due.

 Yes.
 The steps prompt you to review GST/HST and PST coding and confirm the filing totals reconcile to the ledger.
 You still apply the correct rate for each client's province (GST only, HST, or GST plus PST), since this is general guidance, not tax advice.